apache/spark/docs/sql-ref-syntax-qry-select-transform.md

 ### Description

-The `TRANSFORM` clause is used to specifies a Hive-style transform (SELECT TRANSFORM/MAP/REDUCE) query specification to transform the input by forking and running the specified script.
-Users can plug in their own custom mappers and reducers in the data stream by using features natively supported in the Spark/Hive language. e.g. in order to run a custom mapper script `map_script` and a custom reducer script `reduce_script` the user can issue the following command which uses the TRANSFORM clause to embed the mapper and the reducer scripts.
+The `TRANSFORM` clause is used to specifies a Hive-style transform (SELECT TRANSFORM/MAP/REDUCE) query specification to transform the input by running a specified script.
+Users can plug in their own custom mappers and reducers in the data stream by using features natively supported in the Spark SQL. e.g. in order to run a custom mapper script `map_script` and a custom reducer script `reduce_script` the user can issue the following command which uses the TRANSFORM clause to embed the mapper and the reducer scripts.

-Currently, Spark's script transform support two mode:

-    1. Without Hive: It means spark run Spark SQL without Hive support, in this mode, spark can use default `ROW FORMAT DELIMITED` by treating data as STRING.
-    2. WIth Hive: It means spark run Spark SQL with Hive support, in this mode, when spark use default format, it will be treated as Hive default fomat.
-And spark can use Hive supported SerDe to process data.

-In both modes with default format, columns will be transformed to STRING and delimited by tabs before feeding to the user script, Similarly, all `NULL` values will be converted to the literal string `\N` in order to differentiate `NULL` values from empty strings.
+In default format, columns will be transformed to STRING and delimited by tabs before feeding to the user script, Similarly, all `NULL` values will be converted to the literal string `\N` in order to differentiate `NULL` values from empty strings.
 The standard output of the user script will be treated as TAB-separated STRING columns, any cell containing only `\N` will be re-interpreted as a `NULL`, and then the